 “Research shows that marital stress increases during the initial two years of retirement, especially when the husband retires first.
 Jobs, like kids, can be buffers in a relationship.
 Once the structure of work is gone, unresolved issues rise to the surface,” said Stephanie Coontz, a social historian, to AARP.

 These difficulties can be eased if you’ve discussed your retirement date and are in agreement with your overall plans.
 And, if you are in disagreement, use a retirement calculator to try different scenarios.
-The NewRetirement retirement planning calculator makes it easy for you to see exactly what happens to your overall finances with any one change.
+The NewRetirement Retirement Planner makes it easy for you to see exactly what happens to your overall finances with any one change.